Rooyca/obsidian-api-request/README.md

 disabled
 ```

-This will check for the response in the `localStore` and if it's not there, it will make it.
+This will check for the response in the `localStorage` and if it's not there, it will make it.

-#### How to get responses from localStore
+#### How to get responses from localStorage

 For this you would need [dataview](https://obsidian.md/plugins?id=dataview).